 When you think about the field of radiology, do you picture yourself working from dusk to dawn for years at a time?
 I suspect that most of you have not.
 More likely, you’ve probably dreamed of a 9-5 job with an occasional call on weekends and evenings.
 So, what do you lose out on by beginning a career as a nighthawk?
-And, are there any permanent advantages to working as a Nighthawk for years at a time?
+And, are there any permanent advantages to working as a Nighthawk for years?
 Let’s delve into the main issues of working as a radiology Nighthawk.

 Why Nighthawk Can Be So Difficult